tom-seddon/beeblink/docs/tubehost.md

 BeebLink on your BBC.

-To do this, use the `--tube-host` command line option, and point it at your disk base folder, which will be `~/Beeb_Disks` by default (unless you've changed it).
+To do this, use the `--tube-host` command line option, and point it at your disk base folder, which will probably be `~/Beeb_Disks`, as that's where the TubeHost server expects to find it.
 For example:

     ./beeblink_server --tube-host ~/Beeb_Disks ./volumes

-This will add an additional volume, named after the folder (here, `Beeb_Disks`), containing all your TubeHost disks.
+This will add an additional volume, named after the folder (in this case, `Beeb_Disks`), containing all your TubeHost disks.
 To access them, use `*VOL`, e.g.:

 	*VOL BEEB_DISKS